RonSherfey/redshift-monorepo/docs/ether-swap-tutorial.md

 Once the user has input a valid invoice and selected a market, we have enough information to check if the market requirements have been met.

 We'll perform this check when the user clicks `Pay Invoice`.
-Alternatively, it could be ran when the input or select change event fires.
+Alternatively, you could run this validation when the input or select change event fires.

 You can see this call in action inside the `initiateSwap` method: